-The California Rural Indian Health Board (CRIHB) and the Healing Our Own People Program believe that suicide and suicidal behavior are preventable.
-Many California Tribes and tribal communities, are already implementing programs that successfully reduce factors known to contribute to suicide and strengthen factors known to help protect them against suicide.
+The California Rural Indian Health Board (CRIHB) and the Native Connections Program and Substance Abuse and Suicide Prevention Program believe that suicide and suicidal behavior are preventable.
+Many California Tribes and Tribal communities are already implementing programs that successfully reduce factors known to contribute to suicide and strengthen factors known to help protect them against suicide.
 The approaches taken by many communities are based on the public health model, which means that they are proactive and holistic.

 - Suicide is preventable.
 The vast majority of people who die by suicide have undiagnosed underlying mental health issues or concerns, which research demonstrates can be successfully treated.
 Early identification and access to care are essential.